Vol. I · District 5 Rachel Hurley for Tennessee’s 5th Filed for record

 Plank 06 of the pledge

-Weekly public office hours.
-In person and on video.
-Open to anyone in the district.
-Not press conferences - actual office hours where constituents can show up and talk.
+Weekly public office hours, in person and on video, open to anyone in the district.
+Not press conferences - actual office hours where you can show up and talk.

-A free, public DIY politics curriculum.
-How to file, how to fundraise without selling your soul, how to talk to voters, how to run a campaign on a budget.
+A free, public how-to-run course.
+How to file, how to raise money without selling your soul, how to talk to voters, how to run on a budget.
 Tennessee-specific.
-Available to anyone in the district who wants to run for anything.
+For anyone who wants to run for anything.

-Quarterly transparency reports.
-What my office has done, who we helped, what bills we moved on, where the money went.
+Quarterly reports on what my office did, who we helped, what we moved on, and where the money went.
 Reports, not press releases.

 The hand-off.
-When I term-limit out, I will have mentored my replacement.
-Multiple replacements.
-The hand-off is built into the job from day one.
+When I term out, I’ll have mentored my replacement - more than one.
+It’s built into the job from day one.

 Use the seat as a teaching platform.

-This plank is mostly state and local work, because the bench has to be built locally.
-But the federal seat is a megaphone, and how it gets used matters.
+Most of this is state and local work - the bench gets built at home.
+But a House seat is a megaphone, and how you use it matters.

-• Constituent services treated as one of the office’s central jobs.
-Casework on VA, Social Security, Medicare, immigration, IRS.
-Too many constituents experience federal casework as slow, confusing, and opaque.
-A well-run office is transformative on its own and demonstrates that government can actually help.
+• Treat constituent help as a core job.
+Casework on the VA, Social Security, Medicare, the IRS, immigration.
+Too many people find federal casework slow and confusing.
+A well-run office changes lives and proves government can actually help.

-• Publish how the job works.
-The office hours, the curriculum, and the transparency reports are also documentation - this is what a House office can do, here’s how it works, here’s how someone else could run a better one.
+• Show how the job works.
+The office hours, the course, the reports double as documentation: here’s what a House office can do and how to run a better one.

-• Earmarks and federal advocacy used as a teaching tool.
-The Community Project Funding process, the agency advocacy, the federal letters of support - all of it gets documented publicly so the next Tennessee candidate doesn’t have to learn it from scratch.
+• Use federal funding requests as a teaching tool, documented publicly so the next Tennessee candidate doesn’t learn it from scratch.

-• Cosponsor and vote for the broader democracy-reform package.
-The Freedom to Vote Act, redistricting reform, campaign finance reform.
-The bench gets bigger faster when the structural conditions are less hostile to running.
+• Cosponsor and vote for the democracy-reform bills - voting rights, redistricting, campaign finance.
+The bench grows faster when the ground is less hostile to running.

 The fix is people.
 The work is finding them and helping them.

-This is where most of the actual bench-building has to happen.
-None of it requires Congress to act.
-All of it requires consistent effort across cycles.
+This is where most of the bench-building happens.
+None of it waits on Congress.
+All of it takes steady effort across cycles.

-• Direct mentorship of candidates running for state House and local office in TN-5.
-The federal seat doesn’t matter if there’s no bench underneath it.
-State legislative races, county commission, school board, city council.
-Real time from the campaign and the office - not a one-time press appearance, but ongoing support.
+• Mentor people running for state House and local office - county commission, school board, city council.
+Real time from the campaign and the office, not a one-time photo op.

-• Slate-building for uncontested races.
-Too many races in TN-5 go uncontested every cycle, and the exact count should be published, seat by seat.
-That changes.
-Identify the seats, recruit candidates, help with filing paperwork, and put the slate on this site.
+• Build a slate for uncontested races.
+Too many seats here go unchallenged, and I’ll publish the count seat by seat.
+Then find candidates, help with the paperwork, and put the slate on this site.

-The party has to invest in the bench it claims it doesn’t have.
+The party has to invest in the bench it says it doesn’t have.

 The pushback I’m ready for

 “Recruiting candidates isn’t a member of Congress’s job.
-Pass bills.”
+Just pass bills.”

-This is the conventional version of the job description, and it is part of why the Tennessee Democratic bench is in the shape it’s in.
-The version of the job that treats passing bills as the entire mandate produces members of Congress who are excellent at one institution and indifferent to the political ecosystem outside it.
-Tennessee has been served by that version for a long time.
-The bench shows the result.
+That’s the conventional job description, and it’s part of why the bench looks the way it does.
+The version that treats passing bills as the whole job produces members who are great at one building and indifferent to everything outside it.
+Tennessee’s had that version for a long time.
+You can see the result.